samxuxiang/SkexGen/README.md

 3. Install pythonocc following the instruction [here](https://github.com/tpaviot/pythonocc-core).

 ### Docker:
 We also provide the docker image for running SkexGen.
-You can download it from[dockerhub](https://hub.docker.com/r/samxuxiang/skexgen) (~10GB).
+You can download it from [dockerhub](https://hub.docker.com/r/samxuxiang/skexgen) (~10GB).

 Note this is only tested on CUDA 11.4 and up.